Botrychium: Conservation

 Moonworts can be found in many environments, including prairies, forests, and mountains.
 While some Botrychium species are quite rare, conservation efforts can be difficult.
-Determining the rarity of a species is complicated by the plants' small leaves, which stand only 2-10 centimeters above the soil.
+Determining the rarity of a species is complicated by the plants' small leaves, which stand only 2–10 centimeters (1–4 inches) above the soil.
 Even more of a challenge in obtaining an accurate population count is the genus's largely subterranean life cycle.
 The vast majority of any one population of moonworts actually exists below ground in banks consisting of several types of propagules.
 One type of propagule is the ungerminated spores, which must percolate through the soil beyond the reach of light in order to germinate.
 This presumably increases the probability that the spore will be in range of a mycorrhizal symbiont before it produces the tiny, roughly heart-shaped gametophyte, which also exists entirely below ground.
 Finally, some species produce gemmae, a form of asexual propagation achieved by budding of the root.

 Juvenile and dormant sporophytes can also be hidden in the soil for long periods of time.
 Mature sporophytes do not necessarily produce a leaf annually; they can remain viable underground for up to 10 years without putting up a photosynthetic component.
 This feat is made possible by their dependence on symbiotic partnership with AM fungi of the genus Glomus, which supply most fixed carbon for growth and reproduction.

 This mycorrhizal dependence has also made lab cultivation of moonworts difficult.
 Thus far, only germination of the gametophyte has been successful.